CALL NOW

 Despite several attempts, Congress has not passed legislation that would require a trucking company to install side underride guards on their big rigs.
 While some side guard models are currently being developed, there’s nothing being done to prevent the frequency or severity of side underride accidents.

-Injuries That May Result From An Underride Accident
+Injuries That May Result From an Underride Accident

 Underride truck accidents are among some of the most frequent and fatal accidents on the road.
 Crashing into a commercial vehicle could cause a rollover accident, cause a passenger vehicle to catch fire, or have other dangerous outcomes for motorists.